aakarshjaindev/scraping/readme.md

 ## Overview

-This repository showcases a web scraping project using Python, BeautifulSoup, Selenium, and Scrapy.
+ Python, BeautifulSoup, Selenium, and Scrapy.
 The project is designed to extract information from a target website and demonstrates proficiency in web scraping, data extraction, and automation.

 ## Project Structure